duanestorey/hifi-amp/docs/cables.md

 | 6 | SDL |
 | 7 | 3.3V |

-The shield and power ground should be connected together at the amplifier end only.
+To prevent ground loops, the shield and power ground should be connected together at the amplifier end only.
 The shield pin should be left floating in the monoblock.

 #### 5-Pin connector